tobywinter/CV/README.md

 ## Experience

+**Victoria And Albert Museum** (09/2017 to Present)
+*Software Engineer*
+Building upon extensive legacy code, creating a unique template for research projects at the museum, and extending an existing CRM system to allow research admins to manage the online content for their projects.
+Using Ruby on Rails, React, JavaScript, Fractal, SCSS & HTML.

 **Entura International** (09/2016 to Present)
 *Junior Analyst*
 Identifying and removing pirated content from the internet in a fast paced evolving environment